LMSAIH/BuildNightsExercises/Week1/ToDolList/instructions.md

 Challenges:

--- Add css to make it look good --
--- Make it so the list has a trash icon and is deleted when the trash icon is clicked --
+-- Add css on the todolist.css file to make it look good. -- -- Make it so the list has a trash icon and is deleted when the trash icon is clicked --